• Skip to primary navigation

 To make a delicious traditional cup of matcha green tea, I like to keep it simple with just matcha powder and water.
 Blend or whisk a few tablespoons of cold or hot water with the matcha powder until all clumps are removed.
 Then I add more water until I have reached about 1 cup.
 Finally, I froth until bubbly.

-See my full guide to making traditional matcha tea here.
-Or check out my recipe for a matcha latte you can make using 5 different methods, depending on what you have in your kitchen.
+See my full guide to making traditional matcha tea or check out my recipe for a matcha latte you can make using 5 different methods, depending on what you have in your kitchen.

 Step by Step Recipe